travis-ci/docs-travis-ci-com/user/languages/r.md

 By default, Travis CI will find all R packages listed as dependencies in your package's `DESCRIPTION` file, and install them from CRAN.
-You can include development dependencies by listing them in the `Remotes:` field in your `DESCRIPTION`.
-See the [Remotes Vignette](https://github.com/hadley/devtools/blob/master/vignettes/dependencies.Rmd#package-remotes) for more information on using remotes in your package.
+You can include dependencies on packages in development by listing them in the `Remotes:` field in your `DESCRIPTION`.
+See the [Remotes Vignette](https://github.com/hadley/devtools/blob/master/vignettes/dependencies.Rmd#package-remotes) for more information on using development remotes in your package.

 Most of the time you should not need to specify any additional dependencies in your `.travis.yml`.